flenniken/statictea/docs/cmdline.md

 # cmdLine

-Parse the command line options.
-You pass in the dictionary of options supported.
-The arguments are returned or a message telling why args cannot be returned.
+Parse the command line parameters.
+You pass in the list of supported options and the parameters to parse.
+The arguments found are returned.
+If there is a problem with the parameters, args contains a message telling the problem.
 Use collectParams() to generate parameters.

 ```nim
 func cmdLine(options: openArray[Option]; parameters: openArray[string]): ArgsOrMessageId